 Responding promptly to interview invites will also give you enough time to plan your clothing and practice good manners.
 Be sure to pack appropriate interview attire that is business professional.
 Practice interviewing and ensure that you are able to make eye contact, have good posture, and limit the mistakes and pauses in your speech.
 Practice will be essential to these things.

-Although you might have multiple interview, the questions will most likely be the same.
-This can make crafting quality answers more feasible.
+Although you might have multiple interviews, the questions you are asking during each will be similar.
+This can make crafting quality answers managable.
 Most institutions want hard-working residents who are excited about the field of medicine and genuinely care for a patient’s well-being.
 They want skilled graduates who are well-rounded in all aspects of their life.
 Questions posed during the interview will attempt to determine who you are as a person, student, and possibly a physician.

 Your resume or CV will also be a large point of discussion.
-Make sure you can provide detailed information or proof about anything you have included on this document.
+Make sure you can provide detailed information or proof about anything you have included in this document.

 Are you interested in pursuing a residency position in the U.S.?
-If you are an international medical graduate you will need an LOR from a U.S. practicing physician.
+If you are an international medical graduate you will need a LoR from a U.S. practicing physician.
 A rotation with AMO can provide you the opportunity to gain this important document.
 Begin your journey by signing up for an account with AMO today!